openclarity/openclarity/rfc/end-to-end-type-safe-apis.md

 Besides generating the client side code to access the APIs we should also have a strategy for caching, request deduplication, keeping data up to date.
 Instead of solving all of this on our own we should use a proper data-fetching library. [`TanStack Query`](https://tanstack.com/query/v5/docs/react/overview) (formerly known as `react-query`) solves all of this (and even more) for us.

-The above proposal is just the ground work required for end to end type safety.
+The above proposal is just the groundwork required for end to end type safety.
 Our client side code is written in JS at the moment.
-We should switch to TS in all the UI code and replace the API calls with the approppriate calls using the generated SDK to ensure end to end type safety.
+We should switch to TS in all the UI code and replace the API calls with the appropriate calls using the generated SDK to ensure end to end type safety.

 ### Abandoned Ideas (Optional)